UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

 ```

-#### Visually we can represent this as a Venn diagram
+Visually we can represent this as a Venn diagram.
 Here, we use the ["VennDiagram"](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-35) R package.

 ```r